Posted on April 7, 2023

 In 1950, just under 20 percent of American homes contained a TV set.
 Ten years later, nearly 90 percent of homes contained a TV—and some even had color TVs.
 The number of TV stations, channels, and programs all grew to meet this surging demand.encyclopedia.com

 Ned LaRocca also has a credit on Leith Steven’s 1953 score to the Marlon Brando movie “The Wild One.”
+The Los Angeles recording industry was growing by leaps and bounds in the 1950s.

 This record was a hit, released by Decca records, it remains Leith Stevens most well-known and well-regarded creation.
 J. Ned LaRocca is credited as “Contractor” on the project.
 Per Discogs.com.
+As I understand, it was the first soundtrack entirely made up of Jazz music.

 Besides composing and conducting “The Wild One” soundtrack, Leith Stevens composed numerous scores for radio shows, movies and T.V. from the 1930s until his death in 1970.